Engineering complete delocalization of single particle states in a class of one dimensional aperiodic lattices: a quantum dynamical study: Introduction

-The results mentioned above, all point to the existence of extended states in non-translationally invariant systems, though the localized eigenfunctions still persist as an obvious consequence of disorder.
-The spectra, in all the systems described above, are mixed ones.
-The question that we address ourselves in the present communication is, can we really have a disordered system, especially in one or quasi-one dimension, where {\it all} states should be extended, and the energy spectrum will be {\it absolutely continuous}?
-The answer, seemingly, is `yes'.
-It happens for a wide class of {\it decorated} lattices.
-The `decoration' is done by attaching atomic sites to the principal one dimensional chain, namely, the {\it backbone}, at selective lattice points.
-In some cases, one can even think of a magnetic flux trapped in the `cells' (some structures with loops) that build up the chain.
-It is found~\cite{biplab1,biplab2,atanu,amrita} that, such lattices, described by a tight binding Hamiltonian with only an off-diagonal (hopping) disorder can indeed give rise to an absolutely continuous spectrum spanning the {\it entire range} of the allowed energy eigenvalues.
+It has recently been reported ~\cite{biplab1,biplab2,atanu,amrita} that, one dimensional lattices, described by a tight binding Hamiltonian with only an off-diagonal (hopping) disorder can indeed give rise to an absolutely continuous spectrum spanning the {\it entire range} of the allowed energy eigenvalues.
 This requires a definite correlation among the numerical values of the nearest neighbor `hopping integrals'.
 This is a kind of a {\it correlation driven} insulator-metal transition, but unlike the RDM, the correlation is now between the {\it numerical values} of a subgroup of the system parameters, viz. the hopping (overlap) integrals.
 For systems where there is a magnetic flux $\Phi$ trapped in a subset of the unit cells, an additional choice of $\Phi=\Phi_0/4$ ($\Phi_0=hc/e$ is the fundamental flux quantum), can change an insulating system to a metallic one.
 A very recent report of such correlation driven continuum in the energy spectrum of a fractal Koch curve consolidates these results~\cite{sougata}, where it is shown that the {\it entire} energy spectrum of a Koch curve sheds off its fragmented nature, and turns out to be continuous, and the density of states resembles that of a perfectly periodic one dimensional lattice.
-All the eigenstates become extended in character and the end-to-end transport is completely unattenuated.
+All the eigenstates become extended in character.
+The end-to-end transport is practically unattenuated, and can achieve a high value, close to unity, for a long system.

 The previous works, or most of them, mentioned so far, were based on the solution of the time independent Schr\"{o}dinger equation.
 It is equally important to know the time dependent dynamics of a wave packet released on such {\it decorated} one or quasi-one dimensional lattices.
 In particular, the effect of the special correlation talked about above - the role of the relative magnitudes of the hopping integrals and the magnetic flux (where needed) on the long time behavior of the mean square displacement (MSD), the temporal auto correlation function (TAF) or the information entropy for such cases are yet to be studied in details, and this is our basic motivation.